nehaloonie/TuringTest/Twitter/ReadMe.md

 [Android]

-The Android app is avaiable on Diawi so you can install it on your Android Phone here.
+The Android app is available on Diawi so you can install it on your Android Phone here.

 https://i.diawi.com/24uSwp